Manage Posture Policies

 4. Select the desired control and click Link.
 Repeat as needed.

-From the list of linked controls, hover over a control to reveal the Unlink option.
+5. To unlink: From the list of linked controls, hover over a control to reveal the Unlink option and click it.

 If the policy has already been published, confirm that you want this control to no longer be evaluated by clicking Yes, Unlink.
-This action will trigger a policy re-evaluation.
+This action triggers a policy re-evaluation.

 Publish the Policy

-When your custom policy is complete, click the blue Publish button at the top of the policy draft page and confirm.
-The Date Published will be displayed from the moment of activation.
+When your custom policy is complete, click the Publish button at the top of the policy draft page and confirm.
+The Date Published is displayed from the moment of activation.

-After publication, any policy edit (e.g. name change, controls linked or unlinked, etc.) will trigger a re-evaluation and fresh results will be listed in the Compliance Views after a couple of minutes.
+After publication, any policy edit triggers a re-evaluation and fresh results are listed in the Compliance Views after a few minutes.

-After publication, a new policy will appear listed with a “Missing Zone.”
+After publication, a new policy is listed with a “Missing Zone.”

 To apply the policy to a zone: